pgeu/pgeu-system/docs/confreg/schedule.md

 :   An integer representing how to sort the room.
 Lower values sorts earlier.

+Comment
+:   An internal comment about this room, typically something like location and capacity of room.
+Only used internally, intended for organizers only.

 ### Schedule slots <a name="slots"></a>

 Start time